sgwilym/nova-deno/deno.novaextension/README.md

 [Here's how you can do that](https://deno.land/#installation).

-If you use Deno 1.18+, any deno.json configuration files will be automatically detected and used by this extension
+If you use Deno 1.18+, any deno.json configuration files will be automatically detected and used by this extension.

+Support for Deno tasks requires Deno 1.20+.

 ## Commands ⌨️